Former Ecuador judge on Chevron case says plaintiffs bribed court

 The New York case is Chevron Corporation v.
 Donziger, et al., U.S. District Court, Southern District of New York, 11-00691.

-(Reporting by Nate Raymond in New York, Braden Reddall in San Francisco, and Eduardo Garcia Gil and Alexandra Valencia in Quito; Editing by Lisa Shumaker)
+(Reporting By Nate Raymond in New York, Braden Reddall in San Francisco, and Eduardo Garcia Gil and Alexandra Valencia in Quito)